 So what exactly does it look like to invest in your diet?
 There are a couple of simple things that you can do.

-Consider using a meal planning service: While meal planning services can sometimes seem costly, the energy you get back from eating well can be a solid enough ROI to justify the cost.
-And if you take that same energy and apply to building your company, writing your book, or working on a meaningful goal, it goes from being an expense to being an investment.
+Consider using a meal planning service: Meal planning services can sometimes seem costly.
+But, the energy you get back from eating well can justify the cost.
+You can apply that energy to building your company, writing your book, or another goal.
+It becomes an investment instead of an expense.

 A Good Doctor: A few months ago I kept stumbling on these ads for Go forward, the doctor’s office of the future.
 It’s a bit like the Apple Store for Doctor’s offices.
 Every time I saw the ad, I drooled.
 Unlike a traditional doctor’s office, these guys take a data-driven approach to health.
 Watch the video below, and you might find yourself salivating for them to bring it to your city.

 My dad is almost 70, but you’d never know it to look at him.
-When I was in college, a bouncer at a bar carded him, and we’ve occasionally been mistaken for brothers. (see picture below).
+When I was in college, a bouncer at a bar carded him.
+We’ve occasionally been mistaken for brothers. (see picture below).
 There are two things that I attribute to his vitality.
 The first is that he has the patience and mindset of a Zen Buddhist.
 I have no idea how, but it never ceases to amaze me.
 The second is that he is physically active.
 He parks as far as he possibly can from his office at the UC-Riverside campus and walks.
 He walks every evening.
 And because he’s the unofficial brand ambassador for Costco, he even does his evening walks there.
-As he jokingly says when people come over “everything in this house except my wife is from Costco.”
+As he likes to joke“everything in this house except my wife is from Costco.”

 Over the course of my life, I’ve become much more physically active.
 When I started surfing ten years ago, I started noticing an immediate improvement in a bunch of other areas of my life.
 Because I wanted to get up and surf early in the morning, I’d go home from a bar at 10 pm.
 I stopped smoking when I drank.
 And the water became my source for inspiration and coming up with ideas for things to write about.
 The keystone habit of surfing created a ripple effect improving every other area of my life.